 WHAT IS LENT:

 Today, Christians focus on their relationship with God, often choosing to give up something or volunteering and giving of themselves for others.
-The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan. (source: umc.org)
+The forty days represents the time Jesus spent in the wilderness, enduring the temptation of Satan.” (source: umc.org)

 WHAT IS ASH WEDNESDAY:

 Now, the ashes that we receive are a reminder of our own sinfulness, and many people that receive them will leave them on their foreheads all day as a sign of humility.
 (Source: catholicism.about.com)

 1. Don’t buy anything that you don’t NEED.

 f you can live without it, you don’t need it.
 Give it up for Lent.
 Put the money that you would have spent into a jar.
 You will be surprised at how quickly you build up your savings.
 I even wrote a book about how to save money (it was actually how we saved enough for me to quit teaching and be a stay at home mom).
 Be sure to look at how much you saved after the 40 days & put some into savings, but donate the rest.

 2- Throw Away 40 things for 40 days

-4- No gossiping
+4- No Gossiping.

 Give up gossiping for Lent.
 That means you cannot do any gossiping.
 None!
 If someone says something negative about another person, either say something nice or don’t say anything at all.
 You would think this is going to be SO easy, but when you can’t say anything negative about anyone else, you realize how often it happens, sadly.

 I find myself saying “Ugh.
 The clerk at the store today was really rude today.” or “I wish Mickey (my husband) would have given the boys a bath before I got home from the store.” or even “Wow- those kids are really loud at that table, when while we are out to eat… I wonder if their Mom is going to tell them to be a little quieter at dinner?”
 Simple things like that make this one really hard.
 It sort of goes along with #10, which you will see in a minute.